moliver28/research-handbook/content/handbook/marketing/blog/_index.md

 | Japanese |`/ja-jp/blog/YERAR/MONTH/DAY/Title/` |

-#### Translating a English blog post to other langauges
+### Translating an English-language blog post to other languages

-Translating an English blog post to another language is as straightforward as updating the post in English.
+Translating an English-language blog post into another language is straightforward.
 Contentful offers a feature called "Field level localization," which allows us to specify the fields on the blog post that we want to translate.
-In the right-hand navigation while on a blog post, there's a section labeled "Localization."
+In the right-hand navigation while on a blog post, there's a "Localization" section.
 By selecting locales in that section, we can show or hide localized fields based on the currently selected locales.
-Once these fields have been completed, simply hit publish, and the changes will go live on production in approximately five minutes.
+Once these fields have been completed, simply click "Publish" and the changes will go live on production in approximately five minutes.

-It's important to note that while we wait for Contentful to release locale-specific publishing (spring 2024), any draft content, regardless of language, will also be published.
+It's important to note that while we wait for Contentful to release locale-specific publishing (Spring 2024), any draft content, regardless of language, will also be published.

-#### Publishing a blog post with no English equivalent
+### Publishing a blog post with no English-language equivalent

-Publishing a blog post without an English equivalent follows the same process as "Translating an English blog post to other languages," with one minor difference.
+Publishing a blog post without an English-language equivalent follows the same process as "Translating an English blog post to other languages," with one minor difference.
 Contentful mandates that required fields cannot be left empty in English.
 To circumvent this requirement, a '#' character can be inserted into the English Title and Blog Body fields.
-This informs our system that the English blog post does not exist and should not generate a webpage for it.
+This informs our system that the English-language blog post does not exist and should not generate a web page for it.

-Contentful is currently developing a solution to address this workaround, which is expected to be available by fall 2024.
+Contentful is currently developing a solution to address this workaround, which is expected to be available by Fall 2024.